-- Fill your cast-iron oven with water, cover with the heavy lid.
+- Fill your cast-iron oven with water, and cover it with a heavy lid.

-- Start heat on low, increase to medium then to higher heat until the water is boiling.
+- Start heat on low, increase to medium then to higher heat until the water boils.

 - Use the water or introduce your ingredients.

-- When it has boiled reduce heat or turn off.
+- When it has boiled reduce the heat or turn it off.